another-ai/manga_generator/README.md

 # manga_generator
-Crate your manga/comic with manga_generator and Stable Diffusion XL
+Create your manga/comic with manga_generator and Stable Diffusion XL